kylegullo48/Starting-Out/README.md

 - rename and remove
 <br></br>

 The Classes and objects file uses some of the procedures and definitions learned so far to build simple structure with object oriented programming methods.
+It includes:
+- defining a class and instantiating objects in the class
+- methods